IvanFadieiev/json_product_generator/README.md

 Now you are able to visit ```http://localhost:3000```

-You have the ability to manage **categories, products, users** entities with general CRUD
+You have the ability to manage **categories, products, users, discounts** entities with general CRUD

 e.g.